 Your body naturally produces enzymes to aid in the digestion of food.
 Different enzymes help break down different macro-nutrients (i.e. carbohydrates, fat, protein).
 But sometimes your body's enzyme production may not be adequate to completely digest the food you eat...especially if you are eating the wrong foods.
 This poor digestion can result in pain, cramping, excessive gas, food intolerances, and inflammation.

 To improve digestion and help prevent food intolerances and inflammation, a digestive enzyme supplement may be necessary [15].
-They are particularly useful for meals containing hard to digest foods like meat, eggs, dairy, grains (wheat/gluten), beans, etc. So if you're having trouble eliminating problem foods, or if you regularly eat large complex meals with hard to digest foods - an enzyme supplement could be the missing link in curing your Seborrheic Dermatitis.
+They are particularly useful for meals containing hard to digest foods like meat, eggs, dairy, grains (wheat/gluten), beans, etc. So if you're having trouble eliminating problem foods, or if you regularly eat large complex meals with hard to digest foods - an enzyme supplement could be a big help in curing your Seborrheic Dermatitis.
 I recommend Garden of Life RAW Enzymes as it's the most comprehensive and highest quality digestive enzyme supplement I've found.

 If you eat right and get a little sunshine every day, you shouldn't need to take a multi.
 Try to eat as many fruits, vegetables, and greens as possible - and get 10-15 minutes of full sun exposure (best source of vitamin D) everyday.
 A great way to get your fruits and greens is a "green smoothie".
 Basically you take equal parts fruit (apples, bananas, mangoes, berries, etc.) and greens (spinach, kale, chard, collard greens, etc.), add a little water and/or ice, blend well, and voilà...you've got a great tasting smoothie packed with pretty much every vitamin and mineral known to man.
 You also get tons of healthy plant fiber, amino acids, phytochemicals, and more.